livialima/linuxupskillchallenge/docs/00-AWS-Free-Tier.md

 * [In the Cloud (with providers like DigitalOcean, Linode and Vultr)](https://linuxupskillchallenge.org/00-VPS-small)
 * [In the Cloud (with providers like AWS, Azure and Google Cloud)](https://linuxupskillchallenge.org/00-VPS-big)

+**TIP**: check out the walk-though in the [complementary video](https://www.youtube.com/live/_-6UYOjRIVQ?t=2892s).
+This video covers a lot of possible setups (local server with VirtualBox, AWS, Digital Ocean, Azure, Linode, Google Cloud, Vultr and Oracle Cloud).

 ## AWS free-tier, is it always free?

 The AWS Free Tier is designed to allow new users to explore and test various AWS services without incurring any costs for 12 months following the AWS sign-up date, subject to certain usage limits.
 When your 12 month free usage term expires or if your application use exceeds the tiers, you simply pay standard, pay-as-you-go service rates.
 You can extend that free usage with an Educate Pack, if you are eligible.

 ## Signing up with AWS Educate pack: